 Table of Contents

-Definition and Epidemiology of Dermatofibroma
+Definition and Epidemiology of Dermatofibromas

-Pathophysiology of Dermatofibroma
+Pathophysiology of Dermatofibromas

-Clinical Features of Dermatofibroma
+Clinical Features of Dermatofibromas

-- When neoplastic, they are usually confined to soles and palms and may grow rapidly within weeks.
+- When neoplastic, they are usually confined to the soles and palms and may grow rapidly within weeks.
 However, some have been found to remain static for years.

 - Regression of these lesions may leave hypopigmented spots.

-- Dermatofibroma arising on the face are quite uncommon but distinct from lesions seen at other sites.
+- Dermatofibromas arising on the face are quite uncommon but distinct from lesions seen at other sites.
 More commonly of the cellular type, they may extend into subcutaneous fat or muscle and recur frequently.
 This is why a wider initial excision is warranted in this case.

-In ambiguous cases, where the histological picture of the cellular variant closely resembles that of dermatofibrosarcoma protuberans, immunolabelling can be useful in distinguishing the factor XIIIa and fascin positive dermatofibroma from the latter (found to be negative for these markers).
+In ambiguous cases, where the histological picture of the cellular variant closely resembles that of dermatofibrosarcoma protuberans, immunolabelling can be useful in distinguishing the factor XIIIa- and fascin-positive dermatofibroma from the latter (found to be negative for these markers).

 However, the following skin pathologies are also to be considered in the differential: